marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 - **Contribute to improve the process**, and share any issues that could be addressed.
 - **Don't mistake enthusiasm for ability.
 Don't mistake quietness for a lack of motivation.**
 - **Rate regardless of time spent**.
 If you had a 20 minutes phone call that went very well, you should give a "hire" recommendation.
 The hiring manager will know the context and use your feedback accordingly.
-- **Do not share ryour opinion with other interviewers** and do not try to read other people's feedback.
+- **Do not share your opinion with other interviewers** and do not try to read other people's feedback.
 Stay unbiased.
 - **Don’t be influenced by the context**.
 Being understaffed doesn’t mean we should hire anybody
 - **Have a few recurring questions**, [this way you'll be able to compare candidates][1].

 ### Expected Output

 Then you need to define what kind of output you want out of the interviewers, most likely a "hire/no hire" answer.
-I like what some applicant tracking system force you to do by rating on a scale from 1 to 4 because it removes the ability to say "I don't know".
+I like what some applicant tracking system do, rating on a scale from 1 to 4 as it removes the ability to say "I don't know".

 - ** ✓ ✓ Strong yes **.
 This person is really great at what I’ve been tasked to test.
 I’m very much looking forward to work with them.
 - ** ✓ Yes **.
 This person is good at what I’ve been tasked to test.
 I’ve seen a couple of minor issues, but nothing too problematic.